 While lawsuits against drug companies happen all the time.
 Often resulting in millions of dollars per year being handed out to settle these lawsuits.
 Little is done to the executives who run these companies.
 While millions are being paid out, it is nothing compared to the billions they take in.
 For most companies paying fines is just considered a matter of doing business.

 The main reason why company executives do not get jail time is that like most banks, the pharmaceutical giants are considered too big to fail.
 In other words, jailing their executives will cause the company to collapse and since people are dependent on their medicine they need to remain free for the good of that company.
 In my opinion, this has in effect created an “untouchable” class created by our government.

 As long as we are willing to give these people a free pass for wrongdoing, as long as we allow congress to put executives ahead of human lives in pursuit of a few more dollars, then this problem will continue.
 Nothing is too big to fail, and no one should be untouchable.
 We need to inform our congressmen that this is so and make this an issue come election time.

-Please visit the Fighting the Tyranny for more articles.
+Please visit the Fighting the Tyranny blog site for more articles.

 Follow Fighting the Tyranny on Facebook.

 Be sure to pick up a copy of Michael Howell’s book Anatomy of the Global Agenda on Amazon.